billcastillo/bill-01/posts/create-and-publish-your-own-website-with-free-hosting.md

 ### 3.2 Creating and editing files

 Go ahead and create and add all the files you want to add to your website.
 The only required file is `index.html` - this is where the contents of the home page of your site will go.

-Quick way to create your site is to use pre-built html templates.
-Take a look and choose at [html5up](https://html5up.net/).

 ### 3.3 Adding / uploading files to the repository